 Registration of an assistant carries no rights or privileges and serves only to record and identify the assistant.

-- whether the applicant had worked with the late licensee and for how long at the hawker stall
+whether the applicant had worked with the late licensee, and the duration they had worked together at the hawker stall;

-If an application for succession is refused by the Department, the applicant may appeal to the Licensing Appeals Board against the Department's decision under Section 125(9) of the Public Health and Municipal Services Ordinance, Cap 132.
-After hearing, the Secretary to the Licensing Appeals Board will convey the decision of the Board and the reasons for the decision to the parties to the appeal.
+If an application for succession to a licence is refused by the Department, the applicant may appeal to the Licensing Appeals Board against the Department’s decision under section 125(9) of the Public Health and Municipal Services Ordinance (Cap 132).
+After the hearing, the Secretary to the Licensing Appeals Board will inform all parties to the appeal the decision of the Board and the reasons for the decision.

 Before submission of application for succession or transfer, please read ‘Notice to Applicant' and ‘Workflow on application for succession or transfer'.